-What Can a Handyman Do in Loudoun in Loudoun County, Virginia?
+What Can a Handyman Do Without a License in Loudoun in Loudoun County, Virginia?

 In Virginia, most “handyman” work can be done without a state contractor license only if each job stays under the state’s contractor threshold (labor + materials) and you avoid regulated trades (electrical/plumbing/HVAC/gas) that require separate state trade credentials.
 In Loudoun County, even if you are exempt from the state contractor license, you typically still need a local BPOL business license (and permits for certain work).
 The key number to know is Virginia’s $1,000-per-job / $150,000-per-year threshold for requiring a DPOR contractor license.